-There was a designated decontamination room separate from patient treatment areas and dedicated to the decontamination process.
-The design and layout of this room complied with best practice guidance and the equipment was sufficient to meet the requirements of the practice.
 Records evidencing that the equipment for cleaning and sterilising instruments was inspected, validated, maintained and used in line with the manufacturers' guidance were reviewed.
 Review of equipment logbooks demonstrated that all required tests to check the efficiency of the machines had been undertaken.

-Discussion with Mr McVeigh confirmed that members of the dental team had received training on the decontamination of reusable dental instruments in keeping with their role and responsibilities.
+Discussion with members of the dental team confirmed that they had received training on the decontamination of reusable dental instruments in keeping with their role and responsibilities.
+They demonstrated good knowledge and understanding of the decontamination process and were able to describe the equipment treated as single use and the equipment suitable for decontamination.